List

 or tuple

 to specify multiple sorting conditions.
-Make sure to read the sequence comparison examples from previous section before trying to understand the following examples.
+Make sure to read the sequence comparison examples from the previous section before trying to understand the following examples.

 >>> dishes = ('Poha', 'Aloo tikki', 'Baati', 'Khichdi', 'Makki roti')